Tornadoes of 2006: December 25

 After a lengthy period of inactivity, a moderate tornado event took place on Christmas Day in the southeastern United States, primarily in Florida.
 There were five tornadoes confirmed – four were rated F2 while the other was rated F0.
 One tornado destroyed several homes in Lake City, and significant tornadoes were also reported in Tampa, San Antonio, Daytona Beach, DeLand and in Leesburg.
 In all, over 250 houses were damaged and some were destroyed.
 Several people were injured but no fatalities were reported.

 Very significant damage was done to the Embry–Riddle Aeronautical University's Daytona Beach campus as the F2 tornado that touched down in Daytona beach cut right through the heart of the campus.
 It obliterated 50 of the school's 75 aircraft, mostly Cessnas.

 December 29–30

 A significant late-season severe weather event took place on December 29 in much of Texas.
 There were at least 22 tornadoes reported that day, many of them producing significant damage.
 The most severe tornado took place in Groesbeck in Limestone County, south of the Dallas-Fort Worth area, where at least one person was killed and 12 injured by a tornado.
 Severe damage was reported there.

 The line squalled that evening, although one more tornado was reported early on December 30 in Louisiana.

 December 30 (England)

 Several tornadoes occurred across southern and eastern England associated with supercells and quasi-linear structures.

-December 31 (Ireland)
+December 31 (Northern Ireland)

 A tornado struck County Armagh, Northern Ireland, causing some minor structural damage.
 This was followed by one of the worst New Year's Eve storms in many years.
-No one was injured in the tornado.
+Three people were injured in the tornado.